 When the average person shops for an appliance, they usually look at the brand, the price, and the size.
-These are all great features to pay attention to when buying an RV heater, but they aren’t the only features you should pay attention to.
-This is especially true when looking for an RV heater because there are so many variables involved.
-The most important decision you’ll have when purchasing an RV heater is the type of heater you want.
-There are quite a few types, but two of them are extremely popular, and those are the ones we’ll focus on for this article.
+These are all important features to pay attention to when buying a motorhome heater, but they aren’t the only features you should pay attention to.
+This is especially true when looking for a travel trailer heater because there are so many variables involved.
+The most important decision you’ll have to make is the type of heater you want.
+There are quite a few types, but the two most popular are furnace and space heaters.

-Furnace heaters are non-portable heaters that need to be installed in your RV.
-There are two types of furnaces: forced-air furnaces and RV heat pump furnaces.
+Furnace heaters are non-portable and need to be installed inside your RV.
+There are two types of furnaces: forced-air furnaces and heat pump furnaces.
 These two types are very different from each other.

 Forced-Air RV Furnace

-A forced-air RV furnace use electricity to power the fan and propane to control the temperature.
-The fan then blows the heat through the ducts and out of the vents into the RV.
-Thus an RV furnace is much more potent than a heat pump furnace (next section).
-They output an average of 30,000 BTUs of heat.
-This means it can heat a large RV with no problem.
+A forced-air furnace uses propane to control the temperature An electricity-powered fan then blows the heated air through the ducts and out the vents.
+A furnace is much more potent than a heat pump furnace (next section).
+They output an average of 30,000 BTUs of heat, meaning it can heat a large RV.

 - Durable – they last longer than the other types of heaters